-- Complete the Incident Report Form.
-The RCF will direct the student to the location of the form on the FNU Portal Statements on the Incident Report should be strictly factual. - When the Incident Report Form is completed, send it via US mail to the Clinical Director.
-The Clinical Director will forward it after review to the Risk Manager for the Frontier Nursing University.
+• Complete the Incident Report Form.
+The RCF will direct the student to the location of the form on the FNU Portal Statements on the Incident Report should be strictly factual.

-• The student should not discuss the incident with other students or faculty.
+- When the Incident Report Form is completed, send it via US mail to the Clinical Director.
+The Clinical Director will forward it after review to the Risk Manager for the Frontier Nursing University. - The student should not discuss the incident with other students or faculty.
 Students are further advised to avoid making statements while in a highly emotional state.
 If the student or preceptor has a question about whether an incident merits reporting, they should contact the RCF or Clinical Director for guidance.

-Time Frame for Beginning the Clinical Practicum after Clinical Bound
+Time Frame for Beginning the MSN and PGC Clinical Practicum after Clinical Bound

 It is important for student learning that clinical skills taught at Clinical Bound be used shortly thereafter in the clinical site.
-If students anticipate requesting an Academic Hiatus (AH) around the time of attending Clinical Bound, the AH should be taken prior to attending Clinical Bound.
+If students anticipate requesting an Academic Hiatus (AH) around the time of attending Clinical Bound, the hiatus should be taken prior to attending Clinical Bound.
 It is expected that students will begin their clinical experience within two weeks of returning from Clinical Bound.
-If there is a delay of greater than 16 weeks before beginning the clinical experience, students will be required to repeat Clinical Bound including coursework.
-The student will incur all costs associated with return to CB (course registration, fees, travel, etc.)
+If there is a delay of greater than 16 weeks before beginning the clinical experience, students will be required to return to Clinical Bound and complete Clinical Bound Independent Study coursework.
+The student will incur all costs associated with return to Clinical Bound(course registration for the hours the appropriate Clinical Bound Independent Study, fees, travel, etc.)